 - Both ensembles contain at least one 3D grid property

 Delta analysis grid properties generates a detailed spatial overview of where the changes are occurring.
 It generates the aggregated P10, P50 and P90 statistical maps for the primary and secondary ensembles together with the calculated difference maps.
 The delta 3D grid highlights areas where major changes have occurred and has plenty of filtering options to make the analysis even easier.

-The statistics for an ensemble is represented by a time series made up from percentiles for the respective summary vector at each timestep in the simulation.
+The statistics for an ensemble are represented by a time series made up from percentiles for the respective summary vector at each time-step in the simulation.
 The delta statistics then computes the difference in the same percentiles between the two ensembles.